gaverhae/blog/books/types-and-programming-languages/README.md

 ### 5.2 - Programming in the Lambda-Calculus

 Lambda-calculus can be extended in various ways, but even in its simplest form, it is very powerful.
-WHile staying within the bounds of the language, one can fairly easily define conventions for representing multi-arg functions, booleans, integers, and pairs.
+While staying within the bounds of the language, one can fairly easily define conventions for representing multi-arg functions, booleans, integers, and pairs.

-It is, however, foten useful to enrich the lambda calculus with more concrete versions of those.
-In our case, we cna do so by "merging" the syntax (and evaluation rules) for lambda calculus with the boolean and arithmetic language we have defined earlier.
+It is, however, often useful to enrich the lambda calculus with more concrete versions of those.
+In our case, we can do so by "merging" the syntax (and evaluation rules) for lambda calculus with the boolean and arithmetic language we have defined earlier.